shellbro/ansible-role-cockpit/README.md

 # ansible-role-cockpit

-Ansible role for installing Cockpit in Fedora and Centos 7.
+Ansible role for installing Cockpit in Fedora and Centos.